Menora v. Illinois High School Association: Free Exercise Clause

+The First Amendment to the United States Constitution contains twin guarantees of religious freedom, the Establishment Clause and the Free Exercise Clause; together, they provide that "Congress shall make no law respecting an establishment of religion, nor prohibiting the free exercise thereof".
+Historically, freedom of religion lawsuits brought by Jewish people relied mainly on the Establishment Clause, not the Free Exercise Clause.
+This was primarily because at a time when Jews were trying to blend in with American customs to ensure they were not othered, their perceived biggest threat was that those American customs might become Christianity.
+But as Orthodox Jews started practicing much more openly – expanding in number, embracing kippot as ubiquitous, and looking to receive government funding for Jewish day schools – they found that the Free Exercise Clause was more useful for their new direction.
+Menora, stemming from that change in Orthodox practice, was brought under the Free Exercise Clause.

-The Free Exercise Clause of the First Amendment to the United States Constitution guarantees that "Congress shall make no law ... prohibiting the free exercise [of religion]".
-In Cantwell v.
-Connecticut (1940), the Supreme Court ruled that the text also applies to state governments under the Due Process Clause of the Fourteenth Amendment.
+The Supreme Court ruled in 1940 that the Free Exercise Clause also applies to state governments under the Due Process Clause of the Fourteenth Amendment.
 For much of the Supreme Court's history, it held that the government's interests justified restricting the freedom of religion, but that a law restricting the freedom of religion could still be struck down if it also violated some other constitutional right, like freedom of speech.
 That changed with Sherbert v.
 Verner (1963), a Supreme Court case about a woman who was denied unemployment benefits because, not willing to work on Saturdays as a Seventh-Day Adventist, she refused some offers of work.
-The Court ruled that the state had no compelling reason to force the woman to choose between her freedom of religion and public benefits; in the process, it laid out a balancing test based only on the Free Exercise Clause for the first time.
+The court ruled that the state had no compelling reason to force the woman to choose between her freedom of religion and public benefits.

+Sherbert was a significant expansion of the Free Exercise Clause's scope and power; for the first time, the court laid out a balancing test based only on the Free Exercise Clause.
 To justify impeding the freedom of religion, the government would have to show that it had a compelling reason to do so, that the law it was enforcing was concretely connected to that reason, and that there was no less intrusive way to achieve its goals.

-Sherbert was a significant expansion of the Free Exercise Clause's scope and power, followed by several more decisions expanding religious liberty.
+Sherbert was followed by several more decisions expanding religious liberty.
 In Wisconsin v.
-Yoder (1972), the Court held that "only [government] interests of the highest order ... can over-balance legitimate claims to the free exercise of religion", and applied the Free Exercise Clause to government-run schools.
+Yoder (1972), the court held that "only [government] interests of the highest order ... can over-balance legitimate claims to the free exercise of religion", and applied the Free Exercise Clause to government-run schools.
 In Thomas v.
-Review Board (1981), the Court reiterated the balancing test created in Sherbert and held that a person's interpretation of their own religious obligations is protected under the Free Exercise Clause even if that interpretation is not widely shared by other adherents to the same religion.
+Review Board (1981), the court reiterated the balancing test created in Sherbert and held that a person's interpretation of their own religious obligations is protected under the Free Exercise Clause even if that interpretation is not widely shared by other adherents to the same religion.